 Based on the strength of our China-inclusive global development and commercial capabilities, we have entered into collaborations with leading pharmaceutical and biotechnology companies to develop and commercialize innovative medicines in China and the Asia-Pacific region.
-In October 2019, we entered into a strategic collaboration with Amgen pursuant to which we have agreed to collaborate on the commercialization of Amgen's oncology products XGEVA, KYPROLIS and BLINCYTO in China, and the global development and future commercialization in China of a portfolio of Amgen's clinical- and late pre-clinical-stage pipeline products, including AMG 510, Amgen's first-in-class investigational KRAS G12C inhibitor.
-In April 2020, two of Amgen's oncology pipeline assets were removed from the collaboration due to portfolio prioritization, and the parties expect that the development plan for the assets in the portfolio will continue to evolve over time.
+In October 2019, we entered into a strategic collaboration with Amgen pursuant to which we have agreed to collaborate on the commercialization of Amgen's oncology products XGEVA®, KYPROLIS® and BLINCYTO® in China, and the global development and future commercialization in China of a portfolio of Amgen's clinical- and late pre-clinical-stage pipeline products, including sotorasib (AMG 510), Amgen's investigational KRAS G12C inhibitor.